haskell/haskell-language-server/plugins/hls-notes-plugin/README.md

 -}
 ```

-Using "Go-to-definition on the Note reference in `Main.hs` will jump to the beginning of the note in `Foo.hs`.
+Using "Go-to-definition" on the Note reference in `Main.hs` will jump to the beginning of the note in `Foo.hs`.